-Two days each week our Program Manager/Boatbuilding Instructor, Phil, drives up to the Anoka County Juvenile Center in Lino Lakes where Pines School is located.
-During his time there, he works with up to 30 adjudicated youth teaching them more than just how to build a boat.
+Two days each week our Program Manager/Boatbuilding Instructor, Phil, drove up to the Anoka County Juvenile Center in Lino Lakes where Pines School is located.
+During his time there, he worked with up to 30 adjudicated youth teaching them more than just how to build a boat.
 It is truly incredible to see how Science, Technology, Engineering and Math are interwoven in every step of the building process.
-Students experience hand-on learning, reinforcing the concepts they learn in the classroom.
+Students experienced hand-on learning, reinforcing the concepts they learn in the classroom.
 Beyond academics, an Urban Boatbuilders project builds communication skills, teamwork, perseverance, responsibility, and craftsmanship skills in the youth (without them even realizing it).

 Phil was impressed with the attentiveness, respectfulness, receptiveness and enthusiasm of the youth at Pines School.